The Cut Guide · Reference Fancy Shape · Brilliant Family

 ⚠ Two Cuts, One Name

-Cushion brilliant and cushion modified brilliant look completely different in person.
-Most showrooms will not explain this distinction.
-The GIA report subtype field identifies which you have — always check it before purchasing.
-If the retailer can't tell you the subtype, that's a red flag.
+Cushion brilliant and cushion modified brilliant look completely different in person — and most showrooms won't explain the difference.
+Check the GIA report's subtype field before you commit.
+If the retailer can't tell you which one you're looking at, that's a problem.

 The Cut Guide · Assessment · Cushion Cut